 For what it’s worth though, don’t be surprised when other 5G phones this year are very expensive too.
 Samsung will get hate for it, but that’s because these are the first global 5G smartphones.
 When every other brand releases more expensive devices this year, these S20 price tags won’t seem so crazy.

 There are also a few other small improvements like a better front-facing camera, and it runs the latest Android 10 software.
 On the other side, you’ll be losing the 3.5mm headphone jack if you upgrade.
 If that’s important to you, get ready to buy some wireless headphones.

-In closing, keep in mind that the Galaxy S9 is still a good phone, it’s just getting a little older and might not see too many more software upgrades.
+In closing, keep in mind that the Galaxy S9 is still a good phone, it’s just getting a little older and the Android 10 update might be its last big upgrade.
 Plus, you’re probably envious of friends with triple camera phones and bigger screens.

 With the level of upgrades across the board, you’ll probably want to get the Galaxy S20 no matter what, even with those crazy prices.
 So, choose which one you want and enjoy it.
 If you do, don’t forget a Galaxy S20 case, some accessories, and then try these cool features.

 As an Amazon Associate I earn from qualifying purchases.